Vinni-Cedraz/GNL/README.md

 # GNL
 Get Next Line is the second C project in the École 42 curriculum.
 It can read files and get a single line on each call of the ``get_next_line()`` function.
-The program reads from multiple files without losing track of what was already read, so it each call starts from the next line.
+The program reads from multiple files without losing track of what was already read.
+So each call starts from the next line.

 # Use
 To use and test it, you just have to clone the repository and then compile get_next_line.c together with get_next_line_utils.c and main.c,